Clinical Counseling: Professional Training

 Students in the Master of Arts in Clinical Counseling program begin to acquire “real world” experience even in their first year in the program, with unique observation experiences with clients in clinical settings.
 As they progress in the program, students build on this initial exposure and develop their portfolio of clinical skills – gaining professional confidence along the way.

 Students receive a total of 700 hours of clinical experience counseling individuals, families and groups.
 Of these, a minimum of 280 hours are direct supervised clinical experience.

-Trainees provide a range of psychological services with close support from the supervisors on our staff.
 Students gain experience with adults, children, families and couples.
 They learn to counsel individuals who are struggling with ADHD, anxiety and depression, social skills, difficult behavior, anger management, grief and loss, relationship problems, sexual concerns, divorce, infidelity, intimacy and emotional closeness along with many other conditions.